+ITEM 2.
 PROPERTIES.
-ITEM 2.

-Our operating headquarters are located in Malvern, Pennsylvania.
-As of December 31, 2018, we had 71 manufacturing facilities in 19 countries on six continents.
+Our operating headquarters are located in Malvern, Pennsylvania and our primary research and development facility is in Conshohocken, Pennsylvania.
+As of December 31, 2019, we had 70 manufacturing facilities in 19 countries on six continents.
 We also had 14 administrative facilities and six research and development facilities located in 13 countries.
 Our joint ventures operated out of seven facilities located in six countries, including six manufacturing facilities.
 We also own or lease other properties, including office buildings, warehouses, testing facilities and sales offices.

-The table below presents summary information regarding our principal facilities as ofDecember 31, 2018.
+The table below presents summary information regarding our principal manufacturing facilities as ofDecember 31, 2019.